What Are the Types of Hernias?

 From blinking an eye to running a marathon, the muscles throughout your body make your every movement possible.
 But that’s not all they do.
 Because muscle is dense and strong, it also helps hold your organs in place.

-Picture an inner tube bulging through a hole in a beat-up tire -- you get a bubble popping out where it doesn’t belong.
+Picture an inner tube bulging through a hole in a beat-up tire: You get a bubble popping out where it doesn’t belong.

-There are 2 kinds of this hernia:
+There are two kinds of this hernia:

 - Indirect.
 The more common type; it enters the inguinal canal

 - Direct.
-Does not enter the canal.
+It does not enter the canal.